dealscratcher-dev/hello/Docs/pricing-model.md

   Auto-approve any bid that meets your public sale or flyer price.

 - **Curated bid labeling & filtering**
-We auto-label incoming bids using smart tags like “YellowTag Clearance”, “Already on promotion”, and “previous bid history”, so you can filter and respond based on what matters most to you.
+We auto-label incoming bids using smart tags like “YellowTag Clearance”, “Already on promotion”, and “Grouped Bidding (Same Item)”, so you can filter and respond based on what matters most to you.

-- **Buyer Loyalty Discount** *(Coming Soon)*
+- **Buyer Loyalty Discount**
   Provide special deals for repeat shoppers based on bid history and wishlist patterns.

 - **Custom Token Rules**